dbrabon/file_adoption/README.md

 When *Enable Adoption* is active, the module's `hook_cron()` implementation runs the file scanner during cron to register any discovered orphans automatically.
+If a cached inventory of scan results exists and is still within the configured cache lifetime, cron processes items from that list before performing a new scan.
+This allows large inventories to be adopted across multiple cron runs.

 ## Manual Scanning